rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 # ecommerce-marketing-funnel-analysis

 Analyzed e-commerce marketing performance using session-level data to evaluate acquisition channels, campaign efficiency, and funnel health.
-Built SQL models and BI dashboards to identify conversion drivers, drop-offs, and optimization opportunities across channels.
+Built SQL tables and a BI dashboard to identify conversion drivers, drop-offs, and optimization opportunities across channels.